riverita16/Borealis/README.md

   - [x] Do not push this file (add to .gitignore)
   - [x] Fix trailing comma
   - [x] Add session info before appending songs
+  - [ ] Supplemental program to help parse these
+    - [ ] Add link to each song to help user

 - [ ] Further `songs.txt` functionality
   - [ ] Add switch to control whether the session is being written to the file